NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 		- Misplaced content is moved, either to other domains or to core
 		- New content is added
 	- _Nothing_ in a major version change is guaranteed to be backwards compatible with earlier major releases
-- Minor version releases:
+- Minor version releases, e.g. 5.0 to 5.1:
 	- Annually
 	- **NIEM-Core does not change!**
 		- **Neither does the underlying infrastructure**
 	- Domains can change
 	- Domains can be harmonized
-	- Domains can be added
+	- Domains can be added, like Cyber in 5.1
 	- Domains are not guaranteed to be backwards compatible with earlier minor releases
 		- But they often are
 - Domain updates are done per-domain